Stephanie Guinosso, PhD, MPH

 Senior Research Associate I

 Stephanie Guinosso, PhD, MPH, is a Senior Research Associate at ETR.
 Her research focuses on relationship-centered methods that address adverse childhood experiences, toxic stress and trauma and innovations that promote resiliency and healing among youth, families, and communities.
 She specializes in school-based trauma-informed approaches.
 Her current projects include providing training and technical assistance on the About Us Healthy Relationships Program for Vulnerable Youth, disseminating findings from ETR’s annual Kirby Summit, and integrating trauma-informed approaches into ETR’s curricula, trainings, and research.
+Dr. Guinosso is also a key member of ETR’s K12T9 Initiative, where she leads workshops on how K-12 schools can use a trauma-informed lens to bolster their responses to sexual and gender-based harassment.

 In her previous positions, Dr. Guinosso served as a Project Director with the California School-based Health Alliance, where she worked with 24 schools and school-based health centers in the bay area to implement and evaluate trauma-informed approaches.
 She has also worked with the Johns Hopkins Child and Adolescent Health Measurement Initiative (CAHMI) to create a research and policy agenda to address adverse childhood experiences at the state and national levels.
 Dr. Guinosso has also led national training and technical assistance efforts with the Johns Hopkins University and ETR on federally funded adolescent HIV, STI, and teen pregnancy prevention initiatives, including the NIH-funded Connect to Protect, the Family and Youth Services Bureau’s Personal Responsibility and Education Project (PREP), and CDC’s Division of Adolescent and School Health.